Tensor Rank and Complexity

 {\bf Exercise 2.} (Geometric version) We consider the natural action of the algebraic group $\prGL_2(\prC) \times \prGL_2(\prC) \times \prGL_2(\prC)$ on $\prC^2 \otimes \prC^2 \otimes \prC^2$ and the induced action on $\prP(\prC^2 \otimes \prC^2 \otimes \prC^2)$. \begin{abclist} \item Prove that, in the language of Exercise 1, the only admissible triples for $(r_1, r_2, r_3)$ are $(1,1,1)$, $(1,2,2)$, $(2,1,2)$, $(2,2,1)$, $(2,2,2)$.

 \item In the matrix space $\prP(\prC^2\otimes\prC^2)$ the variety of matrices of rank one is a smooth quadric surface $Q$.
 Interpretate the three contractions $(\prC^2)^\vee\to\prC^2\otimes\prC^2$ as three pencils of matrices $\prP^1\to\prP(\prC^2\otimes\prC^2)$ and characterize them depending on the intersection of the pencil with $Q$, according to each admissible triple.
-For example in the case $(1,1,1)$ the contraction maps $\prP^1\to\prP(\prC^2\otimes\prC^2)$ are degenerate, the image collapse to a single point contained in $Q$.
-In the case $(1,2,2)$ there are two contraction maps where the image is a line all contained in $Q$.
+For example in the case $(1,1,1)$ the contraction maps $\prP^1\to\prP(\prC^2\otimes\prC^2)$ are degenerate: their images collapse to a single point contained in $Q$.
+In the case $(1,2,2)$ there are two contraction maps whose image is a line all contained in $Q$.
 Go ahead with a complete description of all cases.

 \item Prove that the cases $(1,1,1)$, $(1,2,2)$, $(2,1,2)$, $(2,2,1)$ correspond to a unique orbit, while the case $(2,2,2)$ splits into two orbits. {\it Hint: the pencil may be transversal or tangent to $Q$.}